dvajs/dva/docs/guide/introduce-class.md

 * Architecture: [Redux](https://github.com/reactjs/redux)
 * Asynchronous operation: [Redux-saga](https://github.com/yelouafi/redux-saga)

-Disadvantages: To introduce multiple libraries, the project structure is complex.
+Disadvantage: Introduces multiple libraries, the project structure is complex.

-## dva What is it?
+## dva, What is It?

 Dva is a React application framework developed by the Experience Technology Department.
 It wraps the above three React tool libraries together, simplifying the API and making developing React applications more convenient and faster.

 dva = React-Router + Redux + Redux-saga

-## The simplest structure of the dva application
+## The Simplest Structure of a dva Application
 ```js
 import dva from 'dva';
 const App = () => <div>Hello dva</div>;